 In information security, a decision has to be made about how important confidentiality, integrity, and availability are.
 In most cases, the company will make these decisions depending on their industry or compliance requirements.

-Most companies that hire IT security providers have a particular focus for them.
+Most companies that hire Denver IT Support providers have a particular focus for them.
 One of them is usually breached prevention, while the other is incident response.
 When hiring an IT security provider, there are a few questions you should ask:

 - What is your process when it comes to penetration testing?
 Who does it?
 How often do they do it?
 Is all software tested or just some types of applications?
 What results do you get when you run credentials through common password lists?
 How much time is spent on remediation if vulnerabilities are found in production?